Wingates

 Wingates is a small settlement located in the town of Westhoughton, in the Metropolitan Borough of Bolton, Greater Manchester, England.
 The name is believed to mean 'a gate for the wind', and it seems likely as this is in an exposed position above Westhoughton.
 It has also been known as Win-yate and Windyates.
 Historically part of Lancashire, it lies mainly along the A6 road between Blackrod and Walkden.

+History

 In 1315 a group of men led by Sir William Bradshaigh of Haigh Hall, Sir Henry Lea of Charnock Richard and Sir Adam Banastre met in the village to plan a campaign of violence against Sir Robert de Holland of Upholland, chief retainer of the powerful Earl of Lancaster.
 The campaign came to be known as the Banastre Rebellion and ended with the deaths of most of the main protagonists.

+Culture

 Wingates is the home of the championship-winning Wingates Band, one of the best-known brass bands in the United Kingdom.

+Landmarks

-St John the Evangelist's church was consecrated in 1859 and the churchyard contains many graves of the victims of the 1910 Pretoria Pit Disaster John Wesley, the co-founder of the Methodist church, preached a sermon at Barnaby's Farm at Wingates in April 1784, an occasion commemorated by a memorial plaque on the side of the A6..
+John Wesley, the co-founder of the Methodist church, preached a sermon at Barnaby's Farm at Wingates in April 1784, an occasion commemorated by a memorial plaque on the side of the A6.